 We are pleased to assist with Ontario retail license applications to the AGCO (Alcohol and Gaming Commission of Ontario).

 Paul Lewin and Jack Lloyd, together with a professional team of retail consultants are available to assist with the process of obtaining a license to sell cannabis at retail in Ontario.
-The Conservative government has recently released Bill 36 which will be known as Ontario’s Cannabis Control Act.
+The federal government passed the Cannabis Control Act, that legalized recreational Cannabis use across Canada.

 If you are looking into Cannabis Retail licensing, below is a brief summary of important up-to-date legislation announcements with useful links for prospective retail applicants in Ontario.

-- Unfortunately, bricks-and-mortar retail stores will not open for business until April 2019.
-Licensing will be issued by the Alcohol and Gaming Commission of Ontario (AGCO).
+- Bricks-and-mortar retail stores are now open for business.
+Licensing is issued by the Alcohol and Gaming Commission of Ontario (AGCO).

-- No cap on the amount of licenses the AGCO will distribute, but municipalities can set “concentration limits” on how many stores can be within a respective distance of one-another, and away from schools.
+- There is no cap on the amount of licenses the AGCO will distribute, but municipalities can set “concentration limits” on how many stores can be within a respective distance of one-another, and away from schools.

-- Ontario PC’s Plan to allow Cannabis smoking everywhere cigarettes are allowed, exception being motorized vehicles (similar to open-drinking laws in Cars and Boats).
+- Ontario’s current government allows for Cannabis smoking everywhere cigarettes are allowed, the exception being motorized vehicles (similar to open-drinking laws in Cars and Boats).

-- As of October 17th 2018, government-run Ontario Cannabis Store (OCS) will be the only legal online Cannabis retailer, and the sole product distributor for bricks-and-mortar retail stores throughout the province.
+- Government-run Ontario Cannabis Store (OCS’s) are the only legal online Cannabis retailer, and the sole product distributor for bricks-and-mortar retail stores throughout the province.